Charles Witherow

-Charles Lafayette Witherow (April 1852 – July 3, 1948) was a professional baseball pitcher.
+Charles Lafayette Witherow (April 1852 – July 3, 1948) was an American professional baseball pitcher.
 He appeared in one game for the 1875 Washington Nationals of the National Association.
 He was the starting pitcher for the Nationals on July 1, but only lasted one inning as he gave up four hits and five runs, two runs which were earned.
 At the time of his death, Charles Witherow was the last surviving participant of the National Association.
+At the time of his death he had been the last living player from the 1875 season.